simonbowly/math-code-guidelines/README.md

 # Zen of (Python?)
 Programming for Optimisation

 *Work in progress!!
-I've written this readme page as a sort of aggressively aspirational list of best practice.
+I've written this readme page as a sort of aggressively aspirational list of thoughts on best practice.
 Next task is to collect a lot of code examples and add/remove/edit these guidelines as we go.*

 **The first programmers were mathematicians: so we should really be better at this than everyone else.**